-- 85. Plaintiff demands judgment against Defendants individually, jointly and severally in an amount in excess of \$50,000.00, plus costs, disbursements, reasonable attorney's fees, interest, and such other and further relief as the court deems just and equitable. - 86.
-Plaintiff requests an order requiring that the Diocese of New Ulm publicly release the names of all credibly accused child molesting clerics, each such cleric's history of abuse, each such cleric's pattern of grooming and sexual behavior, and his last known address.
-This includes the release of the Diocese of New Ulm's documents on the clerics.
+- 65. Plaintiff demands judgment against Defendants in an amount in excess of \$50,000.00, plus costs, disbursements, reasonable attorney's fees, interest, and such other and further relief as the court deems just and equitable. - 66.
+Plaintiff requests an order requiring that the Diocese publically release the names of all credibly accused child molesting priests, each such priests history of abuse, each such priests pattern of grooming and sexual behavior, and his last known address.